nicks64/Naltos_Management_Fintech/replit.md

 Naltos uses NUSD, a private, fully-backed internal accounting unit representing $1 held in short-term treasury assets, programmable for automated payouts and yield distribution.

-The project's ambition is to evolve into MeshPay, a global stablecoin orchestration and settlement network, supporting multi-currency transactions and optimizing global FX routing.

 ## User Preferences
 I prefer iterative development with a focus on delivering core functionality first.
 Please ask before making major changes to the architecture or core logic.
 I appreciate detailed explanations, especially for complex financial concepts or technical implementations.
 Do not make changes to the `shared/schema.ts` file without explicit approval, as it defines the core data model.